Medical expert of the article

 Laboratory diagnostics of peritonitis

-Echographic criteria for peritonitis are:
+The echographic criteria for peritonitis are:

-In those cases where clinical symptoms do not allow differential diagnosis between endometritis and peritonitis, laparoscopy should play a decisive role.
+In cases where clinical symptoms do not allow differential diagnosis between endometritis and peritonitis, laparoscopy should play a decisive role.

-- specific purulent endomyometritis, salytinhoophoritis;
+- specific purulent endomyometritis, salytingo-oophoritis;

 - rupture of endometrioid cyst;